aashimgarg/animation-using-js/README.md

 ## Contributors on GitHub

-Feel fee to make a pull request.
+Feel free to make a pull request.
 There is so much to improve on and learn more.

 ### Developer
 -   e-mail :  [aashim1garg@gmail.com](mailto:aashim1garg@gmail.com)